 Location: Astorga, Spain

-The building is located in the centre of Astorga, a town in the province of León, northern Spain, a highly cultured and historical area.
-Its façade is oriented towards one of the main plazas of the town, from which some of the most emblematic buildings, such as the Cathedral and Gaudi’s Episcopal Palace, can be seen.
+The project arises in the centre of Astorga, in northern Spain, a historical and cultured area.
+The façade looks towards one of the town’s main plazas, where some of the most beautiful and emblematic architectures, such as the Cathedral and Gaudi’s Episcopal Palace, can be seen.

 The building occupies a highly exposed corner, with a contemporary urban façade.

-The last level of the top-floor duplex apartments emerges from the main stone block as a recessed roof element, almost hidden from the street.
+The top-floor emerges from the main façade as a recessed roof element, almost hidden from the street.
 The arrangement of the block around the patio maximises the plot ratio and provides homogeneous lighting conditions for all the units, while the façade offers a finish, which is harmonious with the proportion of the nearby buildings.